 But if you fill a prison fortress with the nation’s most dangerous people, that prison—naturally—will be a dangerous place.
 And even with Alcatraz’s notoriously strong security, those people occasionally strike with sensational violence.

-A&E Real Crime looks at some of the most gruesome murders that took place at the hands of Alcatraz inmates.
+A&E True Crime looks at some of the most gruesome murders that took place at the hands of Alcatraz inmates.

 Officer Royal C. Cline (1938)